 – Import of Western theological disputes in cultural and intellectual contexts where these debates are irrelevant or without roots.
 Manastireanu provides two examples of such “theological imports’: the so-called “Lordship salvation” dispute and the dispute on inerrancy.
 This, argues Manastireanu, “may satisfy and reassure some donors, but it will surely not help Evangelicals in Romania very much in the long run.”
 (1998)

-There are roughly 20,000 Baptists in Moldova.
-This number appears to be stable.
-Not because of lack of enthusiasm of the local pastors, but because people sometimes, as one of my informants argued, use the Baptist highway in order to immigrate to the US or Europe for a better life.
+Conclusion.
+The number of Baptists in Moldova (abt.
+20,000) appears to be stable because some people (as one of my sources argued) use the “Baptist highway” to immigrate to the U.S./Europe.
 However, not only opportunists choose to emigrate.
-Immigration becomes a viable option even for the most sincere believers.
-At a time when the Moldovan economy is down because of a failed transition to a market economy, a third of the population has gone abroad in search of work.
-Moldova can be a nice place to convert people to the new faith, but a very bad place to live.
-Immigration is the main problem that Moldovan Baptists have to confront.
-It empties their churches and diminishes Church attendance.
-The new territory of faith is the battle for the souls of the poor, those who could not immigrate or who lack the opportunity/money to immigrate.
+Immigration to America becomes a viable option even for the most sincere believers.
+Moldovan economy is down because of a failed transition to free-market relations.
+The third of the population migrated abroad, searching for work.
+Moldova can be a nice place to convert people to the new faith, but an awful place to live.
+Emigration is the main issue that Moldovan Baptists have to confront.
+It empties their pews and hits hard at church attendance.
+The new territory of faith is the battle for the poor’s souls who lack the opportunity/money to emigrate.

 “About the Southern Baptist Convention.” http://sbc.net/aboutus/default.asp (Accessed December 4, 2010).

 “Associated Baptist Press – Baptist pastor martyred in Tajikistan, BWA says.” http://www.abpnews.com/content/view/2537/117/ (Accessed December 5, 2010).